Church School

 Our Curriculum

-We are judged as an Outstanding Church School by SIAMS and Beliefs and Values (R.E.). is a key part of the values-based Curriculum.
+We are judged as an Outstanding Church School by SIAMS and Religion and Worldviews (R.E.). is a key part of the values-based Curriculum.

 Pupils are given the opportunity to explore the practices and beliefs of those from the Jewish faith, Islam, Buddhism and Sikhism as well as Christianity.
 Key strands are explored across all faiths to find the similarities and differences between them – for example, Beliefs and Questions, Special Books, Leaders and Teachers and others.

-Religious Education (Beliefs and Values) at Barrow CEVC Primary School
+Religious Education (Religion and Worldviews) at Barrow CEVC Primary School

 New Suffolk Religious Education Syllabus Updated 2023